Lemon Balm Bug Spray

 - 2 drops citronella essential oil

 - 1 drop lemongrass (or lemon eucalyptus) essential oil

 You might wish to add more or less depending on your tolerance for essential oils.
 I’m very conservative with their use, so feel free to adjust to your preference.
 If you’re pregnant, nursing, or have chronic health issues, research each essential oil and consult a qualified professional for further guidance on usage for your condition.

 Screw the spritzer top onto the glass bottle and shake well.

 Spritz on and around you as needed for bug control, shaking thoroughly before each application.
 We’ve found this exact combination will last an average of one to two hours, keeping gnats and mosquitoes away, before needing to be reapplied, but that will also depend on your particular body chemistry and how heavy the bug load in the area is.

-Once you’ve mixed up a batch with water, try to use it up within a few weeks.
-The remaining undiluted witch hazel will last at least six months to a year, or longer.
+Once you’ve mixed up a batch with water, store in the refrigerator and use within 1 week.
+The remaining undiluted witch hazel will last about six months.